houseoffoss/eztest/docs/PROJECT_FEATURES.md

 - **Project Name**: Unique, descriptive name for your project
 - **Project Key**: Short identifier (e.g., "EZTEST") used in test case IDs
 - **Description**: Optional detailed description of the project
-- **Automatic Owner Assignment**: Creator is automatically assigned as project owner
+- **Automatic Member Assignment**: Creator is automatically added as project member

 **Requirements:**
 - Project name must be unique within the organization
 - Project key must be unique and follow naming conventions (uppercase, no spaces)
-- Only authenticated users can create projects
+- Only authenticated users with PROJECT_MANAGER, TESTER, or ADMIN role can create projects

 ### View Projects